Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 four surrounding spaces.
 If an adjacent space is too high (or sits outside

 the bounds of the map), it will be ignored.
-Otherwise, explore
+Otherwise, explore will be

 called on that neighboring space, and the search will continue

-is called on the end
+until explore is called on the end space.

 This approach falls under the category of a recursive tree search